-Born in Ceredigion, Catrin Finch's passion for the harp was ignited when she was given a Celtic Harp as a present for her sixth birthday.
+Born in Ceredigion in 1980, Catrin Finch's passion for the harp was ignited when she was given a Celtic Harp as a present for her sixth birthday.

 Catrin retired from her royal post in July 2004, but not before taking her harp across the world for live performances and for her extensive community work including a country-wide schools' tour and a trip to Bosnia with Warchild to play for children affected by the war in the early 1990s.